When Young Children Say They Want to Die

 Present these changes as caring for the whole family: "I want to make sure everyone feels safe right now, so I'm putting some things away and staying close to you."

-Step 4: Professional Support and Hospitalization Considerations
+Step 4: Professional Support and When to Seek Help

 While most young children expressing death wishes don't require hospitalization, it's important to understand when professional evaluation might be helpful and how to frame this possibility positively.